Civil War Actions

 Henry County Timeline

-This timeline provides a concise overview of the key events in the history of Henry County, Kentucky.
+This timeline provides a condensed summary of the historical journey of Henry County, Kentucky.

 - 1798: Henry County, Kentucky is established on December 14th.